Suppliers of essential oils, carrier oils, butters, waxes & other skincare ingredients

 Step 6

-Now pour into the lined mould or whatever you are using and cover with a blanket or similar.
+Now pour into the mould and cover with a blanket, or similar.

 Leave it alone for 24 hours.
 During this time the soap will heat up and then cool down.